FabianKP/tvulog/README.md

 This repository is structures as follows:

 - `examples/`: Contains the code for the numerical experiments in section 5 of the paper.
-- `src/`: Contains the implementation of the main routines:
+- `src/`: Contains the implementation of the main routines.
-  - `rectangular_cr/`: Contains the method for estimating the credible scale-space tubes from samples that is described in Appendix B of the paper.
-  - `tvulog/`: Contains the implementation of the TV-ULoG method, in particular the three optimization approaches (see `tv_ulog/optimization`).
-  - `ulog/`: Contains the implementation of the ULoG method from our previous work.
 - `tests/`: Contains unit tests written in `pytest` for the most important modules.

 The figures can be reproduced with by running the scripts